dbuenzli/vg/README.md

     opam install vg

-If you don't use `opam` consult the [`pkg/opam`](pkg/opam) file for build instructions and a specification of the dependencies.
+If you don't use `opam` consult the [`pkg/opam`](pkg/opam) file for build instructions and a complete specification of the dependencies.

 ## Documentation